 If doctor negligence caused your child’s cerebral palsy during prenatal care or delivery, they may be liable for the costs of your child’s treatments, and more, in a medical malpractice lawsuit.

 The Birth Injury Lawyers Group helps Irving families in medical malpractice cases.
-While you concentrate on your child’s wellbeing, an Irving cerebral palsy lawyer from our firm may be able to manage your case from settlement negotiations to trial.
+While you concentrate on your child’s wellbeing, an Dallas cerebral palsy lawyer from our firm may be able to manage your case from settlement negotiations to trial.

 For a free legal consultation with Irving Cerebral Palsy lawyer, call 1-800-222-9529